michaelrambeau/bestofjs-now-microservices/get-github-readme/README.md

 An Express web server that fetches the README file for a given Github project, calling Github API.

-The application applies several transformations to be able to display the html from any page:
+The service applies several transformations to be able to display the html from any page:

 * replace relative anchor link URL
 * replace links to repository files